OVlasiuk/3dRBFnodes/README.md

 # Boxed lattices for RBF computations
-**3dRBFnodes**
+---
 ![alt tag](https://raw.githubusercontent.com/OVlasiuk/3dRBFnodes/master/nodes.png)

-This is a Matlab code for placing scaled rational nodes in the unit cube with variable density.
-The principal application for such nodes are the RBF-based PDE solvers.
-Theoretic details *will be* described in the documentation.
-The algorithm processes the domain by dividing it into a number of boxes and putting nodes with constant density in each of them.
+This is a collection of Matlab routines for distributing nodes drawn from an irrational lattice with variable density.
+The principal application for such nodes are RBF-based PDE solvers.
+The algorithm processes the working domain by dividing it into a number of equal boxes and putting nodes with constant density in each of them, then applying a repel procedure using the hypersingular Riesz kernel.
+Further theoretic details will be described in a companion paper.

+To see details about a specific function/script, type **help _name_of_the_function_** in Matlab prompt while in the 3dRBFnodes folder (it may be necessary to execute *RUNME.m* first to adjust the Matlab PATH).
-A number of parameters as well as the distribution density can be set in the preamble of **par_node_dis.m**, which contains the main routine.
-In order to perform the repel step on a GPU, use **repel_gpu.m**.
+A number of parameters as well as the distribution density can be set in the preamble of **node_dis.m** and **node_earth.m**.
+Executing either one of them adds the *helpers* folder to the Matlab path.

 # Usage

-Run **par_node_dis.m** or **par_node_earth.m**.
-The subfolder **./Output** contains all the output: the coordinates of the generated nodes (*cnf.txt*), an illustration (*nodes.fig*), and a histogram containing the distribution of distances to the nearest neighbor(*histogram.png*).
+Use **RUNME** to run **node_dis.m** or **node_earth.m**.
+The subfolder **./Output** will contain all the output saved to disk, as well as scripts to plot the results with gnuplot.
 Number of bins in the histogram is adjusted in **repel.m**.

 # Contributors